Greenpeace: Ozone layer and Greenfreeze

 The ozone layer surrounding the Earth absorbs significant amounts of ultraviolet radiation.
 A 1976 report by the US Academy of Sciences supported the ozone "depletion hypothesis".
 Its suffering large losses from chlorinated and nitrogenous compounds was reported in 1985.
 Earlier studies had led some countries to enact bans on aerosol sprays, so that the Vienna Convention was signed in 1985 the Montreal Protocol was signed in 1987 to go in force two years later.
 The use of CFCs and HCFCs in refrigeration were and are among the banned technologies.

 A German technological institute developed an ozone-safe hydrocarbon alternative refrigerant that came to a Greenpeace campaigner's attention around 1992.
 The rights to the technology were donated to Greenpeace, which maintained it as an open source patent.
 The technology was subsequently used in Germany, then China, elsewhere in Europe, and after some years in Japan and South America, and finally in the US by 2012.

+Action against new oil licences in the UK

+In August 2023, Greenpeace highlighted the grant of new oil exploration licences in the United Kingdom, in an action in Yorkshire where they covered the facade of the home of the Prime Minister Rishi Sunak, in black fabric.

 Forest campaign

 Greenpeace aims to protect intact primary forests from deforestation and degradation with the target of zero deforestation by 2020.
 The organization has accused several corporations, such as Unilever, Nike, KFC, Kit Kat and McDonald's of having links to the deforestation of the tropical rainforests, resulting in policy changes in several of the companies.
 Greenpeace, together with other environmental NGOs, also campaigned for ten years for the EU to ban import of illegal timber.
 The EU decided to ban illegal timber in July 2010.
-As deforestation contributes to global warming, Greenpeace has demanded that REDD (Reduced Emission from Deforestation and Forest Degradation) should be included in the climate treaty following the Kyoto treaty.
+As deforestation contributes to global warming, Greenpeace has demanded that REDD (Reduced Emission from Deforestation and Forest Degradation) should be included in the climate treaty following the Kyoto Protocol.